COVID-19 TERMS AND CONDITIONS

 1b.
 The Student should read these Terms and Conditions carefully before signing his/her application for admission.
 If necessary, the Student should obtain translating assistance to fully comprehend these Terms and Conditions prior to signing the Acceptance of Offer Form.

 2a.
 “Program” refers to individual courses of study.
-Programs offered by Study Group through the International Study Center (ISC) at Lynn University include but may not be limited to: International Year (1 and 2 Semesters) and Pre-Master’s Program (1 Semester).
-A comprehensive list of available programs offered is available on the ISC Programs page.
+Programs offered by Study Group through the International Pathway Program (IPP) at Texas A&M University-Corpus Christi include but may not be limited to: 1, 2, or 3 semester International Year (IY), 3 Semester International Year and Intensive English Program (IEP), and 1 or 2 semester Pre-Masters Programs (PMP).
+A comprehensive list of available programs offered is available here.

 3. Changes to Terms & Conditions

 Study Group reserves the right to amend the Terms and Conditions as needed.
-The Student agrees to comply with the most current version of the Terms and Conditions, which can be found online.
+The Student agrees to comply with the most current version of the Terms and Conditions, which can be found online here.

 3a.
 All students are bound by the regulations, policies and procedures of the University as amended from time to time.
-The most current version is available on the Student Policies page.
+The most current version is available here.

 OFFER, CONFIRMATION & DEPOSIT